dagonaut/trophy/bellmead/trophy/jorando/sets/Whispering Marshes/baddies/The Drowned Dead.md

 These come in many varieties and drop a broken, rusty version of their weapon if it still exists.

 **Weakness:**
-They fear fire and sunlight.
-A lantern held high or a strong holy symbol will cause them to recoil and disperse temporarily.
+Speaking a prayer aloud and with conviction or a strong holy symbol will cause them to recoil and disperse temporarily.

 **Attacks:**
 - **Dragging Grasp** – Grabs at a target’s legs with bloated, unyielding hands.
 If successful, the victim is pulled into the water and must pass a Strength or Reflex check to escape drowning.